flatpickles/sketchbook-legacy/src/Sketches/Projects/GlamJam/README.md

 To Do:

-- Same pattern radially?
+- Continuous noise adjustments (from Aurora Vibes)
-- Noise speed (distinct from drain)
+- Taper noise amount at origin?
-- Taper noise amount at origin (probably by default)
+- Spin of some sort
-- Spin
+- Color Cycles isn't usually too interesting, maybe adapt